ECU Celebrates 13th Annual Green Holiday

-A Green Holiday is an observed extended break which serves to boost employee morale by providing a well-deserved break, as well as reduce campus utility consumption through minimizing heating, cooling and electrical loads during the holiday.
+A Green Holiday is an observed extended break that serves to boost employee morale by providing a well-deserved break, as well as reducing campus utility consumption through minimizing heating, cooling, and electrical loads during the holiday.

 Those who choose to be on campus during the break can expect to find many buildings with decreased lighting and cooler temperatures.
 In accordance with the defined holiday schedule, buildings will not be returned to normal occupied conditions until the end of the break.

 End of Classes Fall 2023 – Main Campus Schedule:

 Residence Halls and Classroom Buildings will be setback 5pm to 7am starting Friday, December 15, 2023, through Thursday, December 21 then shutdown Friday, December 22 through Monday, January 1, and setback 5pm to 7am again Tuesday, January 2 through Sunday, January 7, 2024.

 Please call the Main Campus Facilities Service Center if you have any questions: 252-328-6776